autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 The following tasks are proposed for the specialization project:

 * Data consolidation.
 Do interesting data exist?
 Make experiments or use Gemini Autoferry.
-* Synchronization and calibration
+* Synchronization and calibration.
 * Literature review: Investigate relevant techniques, including different EOT algorithms, alternative pose estimation techniques (ICP, PCA) and structure-from-motion approaches.
 * Problem formulation: Identify missing building blocks in the above “lego collection”, and suggest possible fusion architectures.
 * Implementation: Adhering to the Einstein maxim (as simple as possible, but not simpler), implement a scheme for multi-sensor joint tracking and pose estimation.

 ## Proposed Tasks for the MSc thesis

-In the MSc thesis the main goal will be to further develop what was done in the specialization project into a bona-fide multi-target tracking method.
+In the MSc thesis the goal will be to integrate the work from the specialization project into the framework of multi-target tracking.

-* Identify how existing machine learning methods can be adapted to the joint detection and pose recognition problem.
-References such as (Sans-Muntadas 2019) may serve as inspiration.
+* Conduct a literature survey on the most popular and relevant approaches to multi-target tracking.
-* Train a machine learning method to recognize attitude
+* Define a suitable state representation and motion model based on the findings from the specialization project.
-* Obtain a test data set.
-It is important that the test set is recorded such that a ground truth is available for pose, meaning that synchronization with other sensors and/or GPS/compass must be sufficiently accurate.
+*
-* Test the joint detection and attitude recognition method, and quantify performance.
+*
-* Write report.
+*

 ## Prerequisites